Reader Question: If I book a hotel on 31 December, what year will my stay count toward?

 Earning elite credits on New Year’s Eve stays

-In terms of Hailey’s actual question, there’s a short answer and a long answer here.
-The short answer is that the three major hotel chains, Marriott, Hyatt and Hilton all credit stays from 31 December to 1 January to the previous year.
-That means if Hailey books a one-night stay over New Year’s, it would push her over the threshold to earn Marriott Platinum elite status for 2020.
+There’s a short answer and a long answer to Hailey’s question.
+The short answer is that the four major hotel chains, Marriott, Hyatt, Hilton and IHG all credit stays from 31 December – 1 January to the previous year.
+That means if Hailey books a one-night stay over New Year’s, it would push her over the threshold to earn Marriott Platinum elite status for 2021.

-Things start to get a little more confusing if Hailey were to book a longer stay, for example checking in on 31 December and checking out on 3 January.
-Again, I spoke to representatives from the three major hotel chains and they all stated that the official policy is that the nights would split — so the night of 31 December would count towards Hailey’s 2019 qualification year and the subsequent nights in January would count towards her 2020 qualification year.
+Things start to get a little more confusing if Hailey were to book a longer stay, for example, checking in on 31 December and checking out on 3 January.
+Representatives from the three major hotel chains have shared with us that the official policy is that the nights would split — so the night of 31 December would count towards Hailey’s 2020 qualification year.
+The subsequent nights in January would count towards her 2021 qualification year.

-The Hyatt agent I spoke to said that the default setting is for all nights to post to 2020, but if you call in they have a process to manually adjust it.
-The first Marriott agent I spoke to tried to tell me that the system would credit the entire reservation to 2019, which didn’t make sense, so I hung up and called back and got an agent who seemed much more confident in her answer that the nights would split.
+A Hyatt agent we spoke to said that the default setting is for all nights to post to 2021, but if you call in, they have a process to adjust it manually.
+Meanwhile, a Marriott agent explained told us that the nights would automatically split.

-When Hailey posed this question in the TPG Lounge, a number of readers commented that in their previous experiences the entire stay had posted to the later year, or 2020.
+When Hailey posed this question in the TPG Lounge, some readers commented that in their previous experiences, the entire stay had posted to the later year, or 2021.
 It’s important to understand that the stay might not post correctly on its own, but Hyatt at least is aware of this problem and has a system in place to manually adjust your account.
 Given that both Hilton and Marriott follow the same policy, where the elite night credits post to the year that they occurred in, regardless of your check-in/check-out date, they should be able to help correct your account as well if there are any problems.